Explore UAB

 • Growth of the Department

-Robert Richter, a former fellow, leads the development of integrated ECMO services with the Pediatric Cardiac Critical Care Unit and surgical services.
-He also engages in translational research evaluating the vascular endothelium in sepsis.
-In his first year, he obtained funding from the Kaul Pediatric Research Institute for his research.
+Robert Richter, a former fellow, leads the development of integrated ECMO services within the PICU.
+Prior to his fellowship he completed his pediatrics residency at Cincinnati Children’s Hospital in Ohio.
+In addition to his work with ECMO, he also engages in translational research evaluating the vascular endothelium in sepsis.
+In his first year, he obtained funding from the Kaul Pediatric Research Institute for his research and has subsequently received K08 funding and a NIH Loan Forgiveness Grant.

-Madhura Hallman, who completed her pediatric residency at UAB and her subsequent pediatric critical care fellowship at LeBonheur Children’s Hospital at the University of Tennessee in Memphis.
+Madhura Hallman completed her pediatric residency at UAB and her subsequent pediatric critical care fellowship at LeBonheur Children’s Hospital at the University of Tennessee in Memphis.
 Dr. Hallman is leading a multidisciplinary effort to develop a decision support process regarding tracheostomy and long-term ventilation in children.
-She is also part of a team interested in developing a medical legal partnership aimed at addressing barriers to care for the most vulnerable children in Alabama.
+She is the director of Family Engagement.
+In 2023, she along with partners from Hospital Medicine develop the Complex Care Service (Teal Team) which is an amazing team helping better care for the patient and families of some of the most medically complex children in Alabama.

-The Division of Pediatric Critical Care continues to evolve and ongoing recruitment is underway to meet the increasing needs for children with serious acute and chronic medical care.
+With the planned opening of the 12th floor 50-bed PICU in the spring of 2026, the Division of Pediatric Critical Care will need to continue to evolve, and ongoing recruitment is underway to meet the increasing needs for children with critical care medical illnesses.

 • Division Leadership